the-13th-letter/derivepassphrase/docs/reference/prerequisites-ssh-key.md

     === "GnuPG"

         Not supported natively.
-An alternative SSH client distribution such as OpenSSH or PuTTY is necessary
+An alternative SSH client distribution such as OpenSSH or PuTTY is necessary.

         Alternatively, GnuPG supports reusing keys in its native OpenPGP format for SSH as long as the underlying key type is compatible.